-When entering the region, if the data in list is already present in the current device memory, the structured reference count is incremented and that copy is used.
-Otherwise, it allocates device memory and copies the values from local memory and sets the structured reference count to one.
+When entering the region, if the data in list is already present on the current device, the structured reference count is incremented and that copy is used.
+Otherwise, it allocates device memory and copies the values from the encountering thread and sets the structured reference count to one.
 When exiting the region, the structured reference count is decremented.
-If both reference counts are zero, the data is copied from device memory to local memory and the device memory is deallocated.
+If both reference counts are zero, the data is copied from device memory to the encountering thread and the device memory is deallocated.

-copyin ([readonly:] list ) parallel, kernels, serial, data, enter data, declare
+copyin(list) parallel, kernels, serial, data, enter data, declare

-When entering the region or at an enter data directive, if the data in list is already present in the current device memory, the appropriate reference count is incremented and that copy is used.
-Otherwise, it allocates device memory and copies the values from local memory and sets the appropriate reference count to one.
+When entering the region or at an enter data directive, if the data in list is already present on the current device, the appropriate reference count is incremented and that copy is used.
+Otherwise, it allocates device memory and copies the values from the encountering thread and sets the appropriate reference count to one.
 When exiting the region the structured reference count is decremented.
 If both reference counts are zero, the device memory is deallocated.
-If the readonly modifier appears, the data must not be written within that region.

-copyout (list) parallel, kernels, serial, data, exit data, declare When entering the region, if the data in list is already present in the current device memory, the structured reference count is incremented and that copy is used.
+copyout (list) parallel, kernels, serial, data, exit data, declare

+When entering the region, if the data in list is already present on the current device, the structured reference count is incremented and that copy is used.
 Otherwise, it allocates device memory and sets the structured reference count to one.
 At an exit data directive with no finalize clause or when exiting the region, the appropriate reference count is decremented.
 At an exit data directive with a finalize clause, the dynamic reference count is set to zero.
-In any case, if both reference counts are zero, the data is copied from device memory to local memory and the device memory is deallocated.
+In any case, if both reference counts are zero, the data is copied from device memory to the encountering thread and the device memory is deallocated.

-create (list) parallel, kernels, serial, data, enter data, declare
+create(list) parallel, kernels, serial, data, enter data, declare

-When entering the region or at an enter data directive, if the data in list is already present in the current device memory, the appropriate reference count is incremented and that copy is used.
+When entering the region or at an enter data directive, if the data in list is already present on the current device, the appropriate reference count is incremented and that copy is used.
 Otherwise, it allocates device memory and sets the appropriate reference count to one.
 When exiting the region, the structured reference count is decremented.
 If both reference counts are zero, the device memory is deallocated.

-no_create (list) parallel, kernels, serial, data
+no_create(list) parallel, kernels, serial, data

-When entering the region, if the data in list is already present in the current device memory, the structured reference count is incremented and that copy is used.
+When entering the region, if the data in list is already present on the current device, the structured reference count is incremented and that copy is used.
 Otherwise, no action is performed and any device code in the construct will use the local memory address for that data.

-delete (list) exit data
+delete(list) exit data